junewunder/juniper-rs/README.md

  - parse values from command line to main function
  - detect when mut value is trying to be used without being dereferenced
  - use Weak reference counting in CloV
+ - strange out-of-bounds error when interp error is found on last line of file
+ - mutable struct values